rust-lang/book/nostarch/chapter15.md

 The error shows this type “has infinite size.”
 The reason is that we’ve defined `List` with a variant that is recursive: it holds another value of itself directly.
 As a result, Rust can’t figure out how much space it needs to store a `List` value.
 Let’s break down why we get this error.
-First, we’ll look at how Rust decides how much space it needs to store a value of a non-recursive type.
+First we’ll look at how Rust decides how much space it needs to store a value of a non-recursive type.

 #### Computing the Size of a Non-Recursive Type